kherud/java-llama.cpp/README.md

   Use this option if you want to install the shared libraries as system libraries.
 - From the **JAR**: If any of the libraries weren't found yet, the application will try to use a prebuilt shared library.
   This of course only works for the [supported platforms](#no-setup-required) .

-Not all libraries have to be in the same location.
-For example, if you already have a llama.cpp and ggml version you can install them as a system library and rely on the jllama library from the JAR.
-This way, you don't have to compile anything.

-#### CUDA

-On Linux x86-64 with CUDA 12.1+, the library assumes that your CUDA libraries are findable in `java.library.path`.
-If you have CUDA installed in a non-standard location, then point the `java.library.path` to the directory containing the `libcudart.so.12` library.

 ## Documentation